-- Materiality: The Group identified key ESG topics through stakeholder engagement and materiality assessment, which has been disclosed in this ESG Report; - Balance: The ESG Report presented the Group's environmental and social performance in an unbiased manner; - Quantitative: Information on the standards, methodologies and source of conversion factors used for the reporting of emission and energy consumption has been disclosed in this ESG Report; - Consistency: The methodology for disclosing key environmental performance indicators is consistent with that of the previous year.
+Materiality: The Group identified key ESG topics through stakeholder engagement and materiality assessment, which has been disclosed in this ESG Report;

+Balance: The ESG Report presented the Group's environmental and social performance in an unbiased manner;

+Quantitative: Information on the standards, methodologies and source of conversion factors used for the reporting of emission and energy consumption has been disclosed in this ESG Report;

+• Consistency: The methodology for disclosing key environmental performance indicators is consistent with that of the previous year.

 The data and information used in this report are referenced from our archived documents, records, statistics and research.
-Financial data are extracted from or calculated based on the Group's audited annual financial statements for the year ended 31 March 2020.
+Financial data are extracted from or calculated based on the Group's audited annual financial statements for the year ended 31 March 2022.
+The ESG report has been reviewed and approved by the Board.